3oFiz4/ENFP-Animatronic/source/bot/cogs/misc/How_to_set_up_command.md

 For collaborators!
 To create a command.
 You should follow this Template!
 The variable in [] means it's optional, and depends on you.

+The name for the command can be anything!
+But it has to be understandable!

 ```python
 import discord
 from discord.ext import commands